-So... remember that master bedroom project we've been working on?
-It kind of took a back seat for a little while as we were getting ready for last week's big eBook launch, but we are back at it and finally finishing up the last little details.
-As part of our master bathroom refresh, I knew I wanted to update the vanity somehow, and I'm thrilled at the difference we were able to make with a little bit of paint and some new hardware.
+So… remember that primary bedroom project we’ve been working on?
+It kind of took a back seat for a little while as we were getting ready for last week’s big eBook launch, but we are back at it and finally finishing up the last little details.
+As part of our primary bathroom refresh, I knew I wanted to update the vanity somehow, and I’m thrilled at the difference we were able to make with a little bit of paint and some new hardware.

-When we moved into our house six years ago, it wasn't exactly pretty.
+When we moved into our house six years ago, it wasn’t exactly pretty.
 Sure, the house was in a great location and was the perfect size for our little family, but cosmetically, it needed some help.
-The vanity in our master bedroom/bathroom, for example, was kind of an eyesore with its cheap faux-wood finish.
+The vanity in our primary bedroom/bathroom, for example, was kind of an eyesore with its cheap faux-wood finish.

 I would have loved to just rip it out and replace it, but since we are in a townhouse, we have awkward plumbing that runs to the side rather than to the back, and finding a new vanity that would work for this space would be difficult, not to mention expensive.